 The Demand for Increased Transparency and Oversight

 The global drive for transparency continues to be a dramatic force of change in the international private client world.
 Governments are increasingly focused on cross-border arrangements and structures and have implemented regulatory schemes that require the exchange of tax-related information.
-For example, the United States overcame initial resistance to achieve near-complete international compliance with the Foreign Account Tax Compliance Act (FATCA).
+For example, the United States has achieved near-complete international compliance with the Foreign Account Tax Compliance Act (FATCA).

-The European Union now seeks to expand the scope of mandatory disclosure beyond the CRS with the adoption of DAC6, a European Directive requiring tax, accounting and legal professionals ('intermediaries') to report their clients’ qualifying cross-border planning arrangements.
-Any cross-border arrangement involving one of 18 specified 'hallmarks' is subject to disclosure.
-The hallmarks include, inter alia, the transfer or conversion of assets to a type that is outside the scope of the CRS; the movement of funds to a jurisdiction that does not participate in the CRS; and the use of shell or holding companies or nominee arrangements.
-Once in force, DAC6 will be retroactive to 25 June 2018, which means that intermediaries and their clients may already have substantial reporting obligations under the disclosure regime.
+The European Union has expanded the scope of mandatory disclosure beyond the CRS with the adoption of DAC6, a European Directive requiring tax, accounting and legal professionals ("intermediaries") to report their clients’ qualifying cross-border planning arrangements.
+Any cross-border arrangement involving one of 18 specified "hallmarks" is subject to disclosure.
+The hallmarks include, inter alia, under certain circumstances the transfer or conversion of assets to a type that is outside the scope of the CRS; the movement of funds to a jurisdiction that does not participate in the CRS; and the use of shell or holding companies or nominee arrangements.
+DAC6 is retroactive to 25 June 2018, which means that intermediaries and their clients may already have substantial reporting obligations under the disclosure regime.
 While the reporting requirements were to begin in July of this year, as a result of the COVID-19 pandemic, the European Union has enacted relief whereby member states may postpone the deadlines for DAC6 reporting up to an additional six months.
 Many countries have adopted such extensions, and others have announced their intentions to do so.

 In addition to increased emphasis on the automatic exchange of information in programmes that purport to make the information available only to tax and law enforcement authorities, some governments and organisations have moved for even greater transparency, demanding public registers.
-For instance, in July 2018, the European Parliament and Council adopted the 5th Anti-money Laundering Directive (5AMLD), which broadens the availability of EU member states’ national registers of ultimate beneficial ownership of trusts.
-Beginning in 2020, trusts’ beneficial ownership information must be made available:
+For instance, in July 2018, the European Parliament and Council adopted the fifth Anti-money Laundering Directive (5AMLD), which broadens the availability of EU member states’ national registers of ultimate beneficial ownership of trusts.
+Beginning this year, trusts’ beneficial ownership information must be made available:

 The EU has also indirectly imposed transparency obligations on offshore jurisdictions through the publication of a list of non-co-operative tax jurisdictions.
-In March 2019, the EU added 15 jurisdictions to the 'blacklist' of non-co-operative jurisdictions, including several US territories and the United Arab Emirates.
+In February 2020, the "blacklist" contained 12 non-co-operative jurisdictions, including several US territories.
 Numerous offshore jurisdictions have adopted, or have announced plans to adopt, local laws and regulations that implement the provisions of DAC6 and 5AMLD.

 These developments coincide with the increasing criminalisation of tax and compliance advice.
 In recent years, the UK Criminal Finances Act, the US Foreign Corrupt Practices Act, and similar laws have threatened private client advisers with criminal penalties for their clients’ misconduct, effectively co-opting them into the oversight of client behaviour.
 Under the UK Criminal Finances Act, a corporate body (eg, a law firm or a financial institution) that fails to institute policies designed to prevent the facilitation of tax offences or money laundering by its employees could itself be subject to substantial fines or termination of licences.